niklasbuschmann/contrast/about.md

 ## What I Do

-Despite being deeply immersed in STEM, I'd to believe I"m a very creative person.
+Despite being deeply immersed in STEM, I'd like to believe I"m a very creative person.
 You might find me playing or creating music when I'm not doodling or designing.

 In an effort to avoid withering away, I also spend time bouldering and playing all kinds of racquet sports.
 I don't want to lose a pushup contest with my future grandkids.